 |Diagnostic Trade Integration Study (DTIS)||2007|

-EIF is working to develop and reinforce existing institutional capacities for the formulation and implementation of trade strategies and their incorporation into Vanuatu's development plans.
+EIF is working to develop and reinforce institutional capacities to create and implement trade strategies, and incorporate them into Vanuatu's development plans.
 This includes managing Aid for Trade with a focus on resource leveraging, and supporting the private sector.

 - Enhanced capacity of Department of External Trade at the Ministry of Trade, Commerce, Industry and Tourism and the Trade Development Division through participation in trade negotiations and international meetings

-- A National Trade Fair was held in August 2015 to increase the visibility of local goods and services and to promote the launch of the Vanuatu Tourism Infrastructure project (VTIP).
+- Increased visibility of local goods and services and promoted launch of Vanuatu Tourism Infrastructure project by holding National Trade Fair in August 2015

-- The Trade Policy Framework (TPF) has been established and the Trade Policy Framework Implementation Matrix (TPFIM) is updated at least three times a year at National Trade Development Committee (NTDC) meetings.
-The TPF and the TPIFM are strategic documents that attract considerable attention from donors for their ability to provide comprehensive updates on trade policy implementation and identify potential funding gaps.
+- Established Trade Policy Framework (TPF), and Trade Policy Framework Implementation Matrix (TPFIM) is updated at least three times a year.
+The TPF and the TPIFM are strategic documents that attract attention from funders for their ability to provide comprehensive updates on trade policy implementation and identify potential funding gaps.